Cocoplum

 Evidence Base

 The evidence from dozens of studies conducted over about a decade converges around a single conclusion: “In academic contexts, nature-based instruction outperforms traditional instruction” (National Institutes for Health, 2019, p.
 1).
-It is well-established that by 4th grade, children educated in nature-based schools surpass their peers from traditional schools in academics, social and emotional well-being, creativity, and environmental awareness (Miller & Almon, 2009).
+Natural surroundings and unstructured play have significant benefits for learning.

 Code of Ethics